 Know and monitor your network.
 Be prepared for risk from IoT devices.
 The Internet of Things is not going away, but with it comes the risk of unsecured networks, and people don’t even realize it.
 That Apple Watch that just got used for work can introduce an outside risk and make your company vulnerable.

 Hire an outside security firm.
-These firms often have people monitoring the networks 24/7, ensuring the safety of your network.
+These cybersecurity firms often have people monitoring the networks 24/7, ensuring the safety of your network.
 They are usually quicker to respond and have more resources than an internal team.